 Even though the texture is a bit different than typical muffins, both the kids and I ended up loving them!

-Why I love this Healthy Double Chocolate Muffin Recipe
+Why I love this Skinny Double Chocolate Muffin Recipe

 - Moist.
 I hate dry muffins and thanks to the yogurt and applesauce, these are anything but dry!